 When you first pick up the TicWatch Pro, it instantly feels like a premium product, maybe even more so than you'd expect for the $250 price tag.
 It has a reassuring weight to it, without being too heavy, and the materials used are clearly of higher quality than the plastic on the S and E. The casing is made from nylon reinforced with glass fiber, and it’s plenty sturdy.
 The bezel and rear cover are stainless steel, and while I’m not a fan of what I see as unnecessary bezels on watches (especially smart ones), it does at least look okay on the TicWatch Pro, adding to its “premium” credentials.
 I was a little concerned about the strap on first inspection since it’s a hybrid of leather on the outside and silicone on the inside, but it’s rather comfortable to wear.
 That said, the quick-release strap does make it easy to swap out if you’d rather install something different.

 I don't often wear a watch, but when I do it’s a Withings Activité Steel (see above — you might recall that Withings became Nokia but is now Withings again).
 It's really just a fashion accessory for me, and I like it because it’s small and minimalistic.
 Even though it’s capable of tracking steps, I rarely sync it.
 I’ve never really been excited enough by Android Wear/Wear OS devices to use one every day, although I have spent some time with the TicWatch E before.
 My first concern, then, was that the TicWatch Pro would be too big and bulky for my liking.
-It’s certainly not slender, likely due to that dual display design and the inclusion of GPS and NFC, but after wearing it for just a couple of hours it wasn’t obtrusive enough for me to care.
+It’s certainly not slender, due to that dual-display design, the inclusion of GPS and NFC, and a bigger battery, but after wearing it for just a couple of hours it wasn’t obtrusive enough for me to care.
 I’m sure it will depend on the size of your wrists and your own preference, but it shouldn’t be a problem for anyone who’s previously worn a smartwatch with any regularity.

 If you have used a Wear OS watch before, you’ll know that battery life is often a concern.
 The biggest decision you have to make in that respect is whether or not to use the always-on display function.
 This gives you glanceable information at all times without waking the device, but it understandably hits the battery pretty hard.
 Mobvoi’s solution to this problem is a transparent secondary display that sits on top of the standard OLED panel.
 The top part of this Layered Display is an FSTN (Film compensated Super Twisted Nematic) LCD panel.
 It shows the time, date, step count, and battery level at all times (see below image).
 The benefit of this is better battery life, which I’ll get to a little later on.
 The quality of the 400x400 pixel main OLED display is perfectly acceptable, although it’s often not bright enough for me when automatic brightness is switched on.
 I'm not sure if there's any kind of oleophobic coating applied to the screen, but it definitely picks up more fingerprints and smudges than is probably acceptable.
 That's a minor complaint, though.